aquasecurity/kube-hunter/src/README.md

 -----------------------
 ## Creating The Module
 The first step, is to create a new file in the hunting or the discovery folders.
+_The file's (module's) content is imported automatically"_
 `Convention:` Hunters which discovers a new service should be placed under the discovery/ folder
 `Convention:` Hunters which discovers a new vulnerability, should be placed under the hunting/ folder
+`Convention:` Hunters which use vulnerabilities, should be placed under the hunting/ folder and should implement the ActiveHunter base class

 The second step, is to determine what events your Hunter will subscribe to, and from where you can get them.
 `Convention:` Events should be declared in their corresponding module. for example, an KubeDashboardEvent event is declared in the dashboard discovery module.